gemrb/gemrb.github.io/Install.md

 If you are curious, read the detailed explanation of all the [configuration options](Manpage.md).
 The configuration filename is arbitrary, but check the note in the *Options* section.

 You can create a config file with only the keys that you want to change.
-For example, you can set just the `Width` and `Height` resolution options if the game and engine data is found some other way (eg. in Linux AppVeyor packages).
+For example, you can set just the `Width` and `Height` resolution options if the game and engine data is found some other way (eg. in Linux AppImage packages).
 {: .notice--warning}

 # Run GemRB